marcusharpe/latinus-translatorus/README.md

 # latinus-translatorus
-Short and sweet English to PigLatin or PigGreek translator.
+English to PigLatin or PigGreek translator.
 (Fun School Assignment)

+Writted in C# using Windows Forms.